The Entangling of Supernova Feedback Impacts with Coarsening Simulation Resolution: Introduction

 Modeling SNe in galaxy simulations is achieved in various ways.
-Direct thermal energy injection of $\sim10^{51}$ erg into a small number of gas element(s) surrounding a star is the simplest and most realistic energy deposition scheme.
-In homogeneous, isotropic, and initial rest conditions, this energy will then thermally expand to a dense shell of radius $r_{\rm cool}$ (the cooling radius), pressure-driving a momentum $p_{\rm term}$ (the terminal momentum) in the process, according to analytic solutions \citep[e.g.,][]{Taylor50,Sedov59,KimOstriker15}.
-This constitutes the pressure-driven, or energy-conserving phase, after which the shell continues to expand with constant momentum (the snow-plow, or momentum-conserving phase).
+Direct thermal energy injection of $\sim 10^{51}$ erg into a small number of gas element(s) surrounding a star is the simplest energy deposition scheme.
+In cases where the expansion of this superheated gas is explicitly resolvable, this is the most accurate method.
+However, it is only feasible at the highest mass \citep[$\sim 20 \, \msun$, e.g.,][]{SmithSijackiShen18} and space \citep[$\Delta x \sim 1\,{\rm pc}$, e.g.,][]{KimOstriker15} resolutions.
+The inability of lower-resolution simulations to simultaneously and explicitly trace the gas’ thermal expansion and radiative cooling is known as the overcooling problem \citep[e.g.,][]{Katz92,Vogelsberger20}.

-However, the direct thermal injection method is feasible only when the highest resolutions in both mass \citep[$\sim 20 \, \msun$, e.g.,][]{SmithSijackiShen18} and space \citep[$\Delta x \sim 1\,{\rm pc}$, e.g.,][]{KimOstriker15} are available, in order to simultaneously resolve the thermal expansion and radiative cooling of the very hot post-SN gas \citep[e.g., the overcooling problem,][]{Katz92,Vogelsberger20}.
-This resolution is not reached in most simulations, and so they require ``subgrid" models that anticipate, but do not explicitly trace, the SN evolution on sub-resolution scales.
-This can be done by modified thermal injection \citep[e.g.,][]{Murante10, DallaVecchia12, Chaikin22Numeric, Colibre_arxiv}, disabling radiative cooling while the SN is expanding \citep[e.g.,][]{Stinson06,Agertz10,Teyssier13}, anticipating and injecting the amount of momentum generated during the thermal expansion \citep[e.g.,][]{Navarro93, Mihos94, Vogelsberger13, Martizzi15, FIRE2,FIRE3}, or the total energy and momentum distribution from multiple clustered SNe \citep[e.g.,][]{Keller14,ElBadry19SB}.
+The required resolution is not reached by most simulations of galaxy formation, and so they require ``subgrid'' models that approximate the SN evolution on sub-resolution mass and length scales.
+This can be done by modified thermal injection \citep[e.g.,][]{Murante10, DallaVecchia12, Chaikin22Numeric, COLIBRE26}, disabling radiative cooling while the SN is expanding \citep[e.g.,][]{Stinson06,Agertz10,Teyssier13}, anticipating and injecting the amount of momentum generated during the thermal expansion \citep[e.g.,][]{Navarro93, Mihos94, Vogelsberger13, Martizzi15, FIRE2,FIRE3}, or the total energy and momentum distribution from multiple clustered SNe \citep[e.g.,][]{Keller14,ElBadry19SB}.

-All such models are mostly governed by the total energy manifestly released, and the local interstellar medium (ISM) conditions.
+All such models are mostly governed by the total energy manifestly released and the local interstellar medium (ISM) conditions.
 Implicitly, it is assumed that the ISM conditions can be derived from what is available within the simulation.
 This information is, of course, dependent on the simulation's resolution; coarse-resolution simulations do not carry information about the detailed and multi-phase ISM structure that lies within a single gas element.
 Therefore, the way energy and momentum distributions evolve afterward may drastically vary, even under implementations of the same feedback physics (such as the energy released).